- Solicitors For Business

 - Payments should not have exceeded reasonable expenses, unless the court authorises additional payments retrospectively

 The court will then consider the child's interests and decide whether or not an order should be made, taking into account all of the circumstances.
-The presumption is usually that it is in the interests of a child for their legal status within the intended parents' family unit to be cemented.
+The presumption is usually that it is in the child’s best interests for their legal status within the family unit of the intended parent(s) to be cemented.

 It is always important to be honest and open with the court and with the parental order reporter, as complications can arise if it becomes apparent that certain aspects of the arrangement have been concealed.
 In extreme cases this could lead to the court refusing to make the order.

 It is increasingly common for couples to travel abroad for surrogacy arrangements.
 The treatment of surrogacy varies significantly between countries.
 This can give rise to real difficulty.